Pham-Hoang-Nhat-Thanh/paint/README.md

 - Discover compact architectures that reach competitive accuracy on small benchmarks (MNIST used as a sandbox)
 - Learn transferable priors that speed up search in subsequent runs
 - Produce novel connectivity patterns driven by planning rather than mutation operators
+- Efficiently utilize GPU memory and scale to large search spaces

 ## Contributing